Slatiňany: Etymology

-The name is derived from the words slatina ('marsh') and slatiňan (a person living near a marsh).
+The name is derived from the Czech words slatina ('marsh') and slatiňan (a person living near a marsh).

 Geography

 Slatiňany is located about 3 km south of Chrudim and 12 km south of Pardubice.
-The eastern part of the municipal territory with the town proper lies in the Svitavy Uplands, the western part lies in the Iron Mountains.
+The eastern part of the municipal territory with the town proper lies in the Svitavy Uplands and the western part lies in the Iron Mountains.
 The highest point is the hill Hůra at 392 m above sea level.
 The Chrudimka River flows through the town.

 History

 The first written mention of Slatiňany is from 1294.
 A wooden Gothic fortress on a promontory above the Chrudimka was documented in 1371.
 In the 19th century, during the rule of the noble Auersperg family, the village of Slatiňany economically developed.
-In the late 19th and early 20th centuries, it became an industrial centre with sugar factory, distillery and fertilizer factory.
-In 1971, it was promoted to a town.
+In the late 19th and early 20th centuries, it became an industrial centre with sugar factory, distillery and fertiliser factory.
+In 1971, Slatiňany was promoted to a town.

 Transport

 The I/37 road, which connects Hradec Králové and Pardubice with the D1 motorway, passes next to the town.

 Slatiňany is located on the railway lines Pardubice–Havlíčkův Brod and Pardubice–Skuteč.